Do you dry up, go blank, or get tongue-tied in social or professional situations?

-It will take work and you’ll feel very uncomfortable at times.
-But it is moving through this discomfort in a safe environment that’s going to enable to overcome your social awkwardness.
+It will take work, and you’ll feel very uncomfortable at times.
+But it is moving through this discomfort in a safe environment that will enable to overcome your social awkwardness.

 I have designed a number of different courses for building social confidence, depending on what level of social anxiety or awkwardness you experience.

 The most effective course for overcoming social awkwardness is the I Don’t Know What to Say Improvisation course for social confidence course.
 It is fast and great fun.
-It draws heavily on Keith Johnstone’s original method of improvisation (very different from improv comedy) which I have adapted for quieter people who feel socially awkward.
+It draws heavily on Keith Johnstone’s original improvisation method (very different from comedy impro) which I have adapted for quieter people who feel socially awkward.

 It will take a little while to unlearn your ingrained habits of operating from your logical left brain, but with practice and with the support of other people, you will be surprised at what starts coming out of your mouth.